ryan-moeller/nbdkit-disks-plugin/README.md

 }
 ```

-Hook commands are passed directly to `popen(3)`, so are evaluated by /bin/sh.
+Hook commands are evaluated by /bin/sh.
 Use with care.

 Only disk-like devices on FreeBSD are currently supported by this plugin.
 For
 regular files or for block devices on Linux, use `nbdkit-file-plugin(1)`.